delvtech/frontend-monorepo/docs/Style-Guide.md

 # Elf Coding Practices Guide 🧝‍♂️

-An opintionated styling and best practices guide for React and other typescript based projects.
-The motivation behind this guide is to provide consenous to writing code that is readable, predictable, and reduces noise so it's easier to understand.
+An opinionated styling and best practices guide for React and other typescript based projects.
+The motivation behind this guide is to provide consensus to writing code that is readable, predictable, and reduces noise so it's easier to understand.

 _"Code is read 10x more than it's written."_ - Danny